 - Spa Grand Traverse offering massage therapies, skin care, and other treatments

 - Health club and tennis courts as well as access to a casino and championship golf courses

 The resort offers eight onsite restaurants and/or bars with food offerings, in addition to room service.

 If you can splurge for a romantic meal, visit Aerie at the top of the tower.
 Appetizers like the charcuterie feature local nuts, seeds, and farmhouse cheeses, and there’s a to-die-for beef tenderloin that they cut in house.
 For an entrée, check out the Great Lakes Whitefish with yummy mushroom risotto.
 We brought baby along and the staff were great at accommodating us.

 Sweetwater American Bistro offers a decent breakfast buffet (in addition to a full breakfast, lunch, and dinner menu).
 But the can’t-miss spot is Jack’s Sports Bar.
 Ask for the pulled pork nachos, and feel free to bring the kids along.
 All restaurants are kid-friendly.
 And while they aren’t all budget-friendly, McDonald’s is just around the corner for breakfast and there are plenty of delicious dining options in Traverse City.

-Either way make sure you don’t miss nearby Traverse City and the Upper Peninsula up north.
+Either way make sure you don’t miss nearby Traverse City and the wonders of northern Michigan.

 Do you prefer a large resort with many amenities or a small hotel with access to a downtown?